qureai/qureai.github.io/_posts/2018-04-30-qscout-strengthening-global-vaccine-programs.md

 ### Prior Experience:

-<b>Country wide contact tracing and remote patient management: A Case Study </b>
+#### Country wide contact tracing and remote patient management: A Case Study

 During the first wave of the COVID-19 pandemic, the qScout platform was adopted for national contact tracing and management mechanism by Ministry of Health in Oman.
 Within a span of a few weeks, qScout was integrated with Tarassud plus, the country’s ICT platform for surveillance and monitoring.  qScout used AI chatbot customised to the local languages and engaged with confirmed cases capturing their primary and secondary symptoms.
 The AI engine analysed the information and provided insights enabling virtual triaging and timely escalation for medical requirements.
 Over a span of 8 moths, approximately 400,000 Covid-19 patients under quarantine in Oman regularly interacted with a software for over thousands of sessions taking off a significant proportion of healthcare workers’ burden.
 All this while the health authorities and government actively kept a watch centrally to monitor hotspot regions, areas needing additional resources and so on.
 Having qScout enabled with multi-lingual support in English as well as Arabic helped increase the ease of interaction for various users.